Henry Morgan

-In 1671, Morgan and company attacked Panama City, landing on the Caribbean coast and traversing the isthmus and its jungles before they attacked the city, located on the Pacific coast.
-This event occurred after the signing of a peace treaty, and, to appease the Spanish, Morgan was arrested and summoned to London in 1672; the Welshman was popularly celebrated as a hero and soon regained the favour of the government and King Charles II.
+In 1671, Morgan and his men attacked Panama City, landing on the Caribbean coast and crossing the isthmus and its jungles before attacking the city, located on the Pacific coast.
+This took place after the signing of a peace treaty.
+To appease the Spanish, Morgan was arrested and summoned to London in 1672; despite this, he was received favourably in England and soon regained the favour of the government and King Charles II.

-Morgan was then appointed a Knight Bachelor in November 1674 and returned to the Colony of Jamaica shortly thereafter to serve as the territory's lieutenant governor.
-He served on the Assembly of Jamaica until 1683; on three occasions, he acted as governor in the absence of the then-current post-holder.
-His reputation was marred by a scurrilous memoir by Alexandre Exquemelin, a former Flemish shipmate of Morgan, accusing him of widespread torture and other offences, including during the infamous raid on Panama City.
-Morgan won a libel suit against the book's English publishers, but Exquemelin's portrayal has negatively shifted the public's, and history's, view of Morgan as a scoundrel.
-His life was further romanticised after his 1688 passing, as he became the inspiration for pirate-themed works of fiction across a range of genres.
+Morgan was appointed a Knight Bachelor in November 1674 and returned to the Colony of Jamaica shortly afterwards to serve as the territory's lieutenant governor.
+He served on the Assembly of Jamaica until 1683; on three occasions, he acted as governor in the absence of the post-holder.
+His reputation was later affected by a memoir by Alexandre Exquemelin, a former Flemish shipmate of Morgan, which accused him of torture and other offences, including during the raid on Panama City.
+Morgan won a libel suit against the book's English publishers, but Exquemelin's account influenced later portrayals of him.
+After his death in 1688, Morgan became the inspiration for pirate-themed works of fiction across a range of genres.